Criminal cases against 10 politicians and public officials

 Charges: Tax fraud (state); tax evasion (federal)

 Gerard Terry, the former North Hempstead Democratic Party leader, was charged in April and August 2016 with tax fraud after Nassau prosecutors said he compiled more than $1.4 million in tax debts while receiving hundreds of thousands of dollars in government work.
 He also was charged federally in February 2017 and pleaded not guilty.
 He resigned or was terminated from multiple public positions.
 In September 2017, Terry pleaded guilty in Nassau County to fourth-degree felony tax fraud.
-The judge set a sentencing hearing for November 2017.
 Terry pleaded guilty in October 2017 in federal court to tax evasion.
-He is scheduled to be sentenced in that case in February 2018.
+He was sentenced on May 29 to serve three years in prison on the federal charges.
+On June 4, he was sentenced to 6 months in the state case.